zakria7750/stha/replit.md

 # Overview

-This is an Astro-based static site generator project for "سطحة جدة أبو فهد" (Jeddah Abu Fahd Flatbed Service), a professional towing and vehicle transport service in Jeddah, Saudi Arabia.
-The website is fully optimized for SEO, performance, and user experience with comprehensive Arabic RTL support.
-The project follows modern web development best practices with advanced SEO optimization, geographic targeting, and performance enhancements.

-**Latest Updates (Sept 2025):**
-- ✅ Advanced SEO optimization with geo-targeting and structured data
-- ✅ Performance optimization with lazy loading and image compression
-- ✅ Enhanced Schema.org markup for local business visibility
-- ✅ Modern error handling with custom 404 page
-- ✅ Optimized file structure and removed unnecessary assets
+This is an Astro-based static site generator project configured with Tailwind CSS for styling.
+The project appears to be for a flatbed trucking company website (jeddah-abufahd-flatbed.com) based on the robots.txt sitemap reference.
+The architecture follows Astro's modern static site generation approach with component-based development and build-time optimization.

 # User Preferences